 Religious Studies 1102 or 1103, 2240, 4492; 8 hours of historical-interpretive courses in Religious Studies; 8 hours of ethical-critical courses in Religious Studies; 4 hours from Religious Studies at the 2000 level or higher, 8 hours from History 1105, 1106, 2213, 2214, 3315.

+Other Educational Options in Religious Studies:

+Special programs combining Religious Studies with other disciplines.

-Other Educational Options in Religious Studies: Dual major with Philosophy.
-Four hours in Religious Studies or permission of instructor are prerequisite for all courses numbered 3000 level or above.
-1102 Religion and Culture 4 credits An introduction to religious studies that examines the various ways religion is implicated in human culture.
+Four hours in Religious Studies or permission of instructor are prerequisite for all courses numbered 3000 or above.

+1102 (FR) Religion and Culture

+4 credits

+An introduction to religious studies that examines the various ways religion is implicated in human culture.
 General topics include culture as a vehicle for religious expression, religion as a critique of culture, and the place of religion in American public life.
-The course presents case studies drawn from the world's major American public as major, contrasting theoretical perspectives.
-Humanities.
-1103 The Good Life 4 credits How should one live one's life?
+The course presents case studies drawn from the world's major religions as well as major, contrasting theoretical perspectives.

+1103 (FR) The Good Life

+4 credits

+How should one live one's life?
 What makes a human life good?
 This course is an introductory study of a variety of religious and philosophical ideals for human living.
 The course draws upon the wisdom of religious traditions, philosophical schools of thought, and great literature from the ancient and modern worlds and explores the contemporary relevance of such ideals.

+Humanities

+2204 Women and Religion

+4 credits

+An examination of the contributions women have made to the world's religions, and of the ways in which religions have affected women's lives, positively and negatively.

 Humanities.
-3 1 2204 Women and Religion 4 credits An examination of the contributions women have made to the world's religions, and of the ways in which religions have affected women's lives, positively and negatively.
-Humanities.

 Offered as needed.

 2212 Martin and Malcolm: Their Lives and Thought 4 credits The examination of the contributions of Martin Luther King, Jr., and Malcolm X to American society.
 Special attention will be given to the subjects of Christianity and Islam, religion and politics, the Civil Rights Movement, and Black Nationalism.
 Humanities.

 Offered as needed.

-2215 Preiudice and Power: Minorities in America 4 credits A study of ethnic minorities, women, and gay and lesbian communities to determine the relationship between prejudice and power in America.
+2215 Prejudice and Power: Minorities in America 4 credits A study of ethnic minorities, women, and gay and lesbian communities to determine the relationship between prejudice and power in America.
 Humanities.
 Offered as needed.

+2216 Religion, Politics, and Society

+4 credits

-2216 Religion, Politics, and Society 4 credits An examination of the interplay between religious commitment and political engagement.
-The coruse explores the levels of political and social involvement advocated by a variety of religious traditions and thinkers and investigates various political arrangements nationstates have used to support, tolerate or control diverse religious expressions.
-Specific attention will be given to isseus in which religion has played a prominent role in political and social life such as civil rights, abortion, and war.
+An examination of the interplay between religious commitment and political engagement.
+The course explores the levels of political and social involvement advocated by a variety of religious traditions and thinkers and investigates various political arrangements nation-states have used to support, tolerate or control diverse religious expressions.
+Specific attention will be given to issues in which religion has played a prominent role in political and social life such as civil rights, abortion, and war.

+Humanities

+2232 Religion and Evil

+4 credits

+An examination of the nature and Meaning of evil.
+The course focuses upon several forms of evil with particular attention to the Jewish experience in the Holocaust and the African-American legacy of racial discrimination during and after slavery.
+Readings are drawn from a variety of religious and philosophical traditions and from historical and literary narratives.

 Humanities.
-2230 God, Human Suffering, and The Holocaust 4 credits An examination of significant questions related to the so-called "problem" of evil.
-Why do innocent people suffer in a world governed by a good God?
-How can we talk of God after Auschwitz?
-The course focuses on several forms of human suffering with particular attention to the Nazi Holocaust.
-Humanities.
-Offered as needed.

 2235 History of Gospel Music

 4 credits

 An overview of black gospel music in America covering spirituals, traditional and contemporary gospel.
-Sociological conditions and important works by key figures in a variety of styles will be coupled with lectures and reading Humanities
+Sociological conditions and important works by key figures in a variety of styles will be coupled with lectures and reading.
+Humanities.

 Cross-listed with Music 2235.